 - Or through an external asset manager that uses the bank as a custodian

-In other words, individuals considering opening an account with a Swiss bank should expect to invest all (or some) of the funds they deposit.
-If investing isn’t your goal in opening a Swiss bank account, then you may want to consider alternative banking jurisdictions or banks that are not focused on private banking services.
+Note: if investing isn’t your goal in opening a Swiss bank account, you need to consider alternative banking jurisdictions or banks that are not focused on private banking services.

 International & Cross-Border Clients

 Unlike many banking hubs today, Switzerland doesn’t discriminate.
 Swiss banks offer services to clients hailing from a wide range of countries and residencies.
-Obviously, the normal rules apply to sanctioned countries.
-But outside of this, most Swiss banks are comfortable, familiar, and experienced with onboarding clients from countries that are typically considered undesirable, high-risk, or best avoided.
+The normal rules apply to sanctioned countries, but outside of this, most Swiss banks are comfortable, familiar, and experienced with onboarding clients from countries that are typically considered undesirable, high-risk, or best avoided.

-With this in mind, some individuals from the Unlucky Passport Club can consider opening personal bank accounts in Switzerland.
-This is especially true for individuals from Eastern European or Asian countries.
-Such countries may include Russia, Ukraine, Kazakhstan, China, the Middle East, CIS, and many more.
+Some individuals from the Unlucky Passport Club are eligible to open personal bank accounts in Switzerland, including individuals from Eastern European or Asian countries, Russia, Ukraine, Kazakhstan, China, the Middle East, CIS, and many more.

-Likewise, clients with complex international structures (and lifestyles) may find opening an account with a bank in Switzerland more accommodating than other countries.
+Clients with complex international structures (and lifestyles) may find opening an account with a bank in Switzerland more accommodating than in other countries.

-Additionally, remote opening is possible in certain circumstances and certain bankers will meet clients abroad.
-But, for this to happen, choosing the right bank, division, and banker in Switzerland is critical.
+Additionally, remote opening is 100% possible in certain circumstances and certain bankers meet clients abroad.
+Choosing the right bank, division, and banker in Switzerland is critical for this to happen.

-A Swiss account is best suited to individuals, families, and entities with at least US $500,000 in investable assets, with plans to grow.
-It’s equally important to have a grasp on the services you desire, require, and can afford.
+A Swiss account is best suited to individuals, families, and entities with at least USD 500,000 in investable assets, with plans to grow.
+It’s equally important to have a grasp on the services you desire, require, and afford.

-But this isn’t unique to opening an account with a bank in Switzerland only.
-This takes place in every country where you can open a private bank account.
+This isn’t unique to opening a Swiss account.
+This takes place in every country where private banking exists.

-Here are some important considerations to keep in mind while going through the process of opening a Swiss account:
+Here are five important considerations to keep in mind while going through the process of opening a Swiss bank account.

 - Account management fees (Percentage of your invested amount)